Non-Salary and Deferred Compensation for Employees Policy 620

 D. Chancellor.
 The Board of Governors sets all non-salary compensation for the Chancellor.

-E. Non-Salary Compensation for EPA Employee, excluding the Chancellor
+E. Non-Salary Compensation for EHRA Employee, excluding the Chancellor

 1. Motor Vehicles